Scarylie/Project-news-site-Re-Discover/README.md

 ## The problem

-I had problems figuring out how to use flex-box and grid and hos to tructure the code with different classes ans Divs.
-If i had more time i would like to have the news article boxes in squares and better pictures.
+I had problems figuring out how to use flex-box and grid and how to structure the code with different classes ans Divs.
+If I had more time i would like to have the news article boxes in squares and better pictures.
+It also took some time to get the responsiveness to work.